soit-discord-bot/discord-python/README.md

 3. Preferred to have virtual env, more info [here](https://realpython.com/python-virtual-environments-a-primer/)<br><br>

+## Running Bot Locally
+1. Run `python main.py` (or `python3 main.py` according to your python version)

+2. Test your bots locally, it will not affect the production code

+3. Note: Am not sure if two locally running bots of the same entity will cause any hoo-ha or not, you can try and lmk<br><br>

 ## Pulling Code
 1. Go to main branch and `git pull`<br>